Recap from Pittsburgh TechFest 2018

 The statistics bear this out.
 Seventy-five percent of large enterprise software projects fail completely*, and those that are “successful” average 45 percent OVER budget and 56 percent UNDER the promised functionality*.
 The user interface (UI) makes up 47-66 percent of a project’s total code, but UI accounts for 80 percent of unforeseen fixes (the other 20 percent are bugs). *

-Here, I will share SDLC’s product development model that encompasses HCD principles, coupled with Agile practices to create a software development life cycle that empowers developers to focus on their strengths and infuses design leadership.
+Here, I will share SDLC’s product development model that encompasses HCD principles, coupled with Agile UX design practices to create a software development life cycle that empowers developers to focus on their strengths and infuses design leadership.

 Why the Current Model Falls Short: